Be a leader in work health

 Role of peak industry bodies and member organisations in supporting work health

 Peak industry bodies (PIBs) and member organisations are terms for an advocacy group, an association of industries or groups with allied interests.
-They are generally established for purposes of developing standards and processes, or to act on behalf of all members when lobbying government or promoting the interests of the members, including influencing and shaping the business and regulatory framework.
+They are generally established for purposes of developing standards and processes, or to act on behalf of all members when lobbying government or promoting the interests of the members.
+This can include influencing and shaping the business and regulatory framework.

 - competition between industries to attract skilled workers

-- recognition that a healthier and safer workforce is more productive, in particular in the context of an ageing workforce
+- recognition that a healthier and safer workforce is more productive, especially in the context of an ageing workforce

 - creating a sense of commitment by workers to the industry.